Kozphy/Note/English/grammer/intermediate/Unit 97 -ing and -ed clauses (the woman talking to Tom, the boy injured in the accident).md

 We use **-ing** clauses to say what somebody (or something) is (or was) doing at a particular time.

-You can also use an **-ing** clause to say what happens all the time, not just at a particular time.
+You can also use an **-ing** clause to `say what happens all the time, not just at a particular time`.

 ## Part B
 Some clauses begin with **-ed (injured, painted** etc.)